symfony/symfony-docs/quick_tour/the_architecture.rst

 The ``HelloKernel`` class is the main entry point of the application configuration and as such, it is stored in the ``hello/`` directory.

-This class must implement five methods:
+This class must implement four methods:

 * ``registerRootDir()``: Returns the configuration root directory;